 The first experimental hutch is optimised for transmission and fluorescence XAS on "standard samples" in standard sample holders.
-This hutch supports the use of three ionization chambers, a multi-element solid state Ge fluorescence detector, a PIPS detector, soller slits and filters, a fast beam shutter, a 10K cryostat, and a room temperature sample stage.
-In order to use this experimental hutch, samples/environments must fit within our cryostat or our room temperature sample stage.
-There is also a harmonic rejection mirror sitting on the optical table for use at energies below the Fe K-edge.
+This hutch supports the use of transmission ionization chambers, a solid state Ge fluorescence detector, a PIPS detector, soller slits and filters, a fast beam shutter, a 10K cryostat, capillary heating, and a room temperature sample stage.
+In order to use this experimental hutch, samples/environments must fit inside our cryostat, or inside our room temperature sample stage, or on top of the room temperature stage stack.
+Some in-situ setups can be accommodated - please contact the beamline team to discuss your specific requirements.

 - Standard samples: e.g. powders, films, or liquids that fit in our standard sample holders.